Why Time in the Market Beats Timing the Market

 Last updated on

-If you considered pulling your money out of the market when Covid-19 hit, you were not alone.
-So many people felt that way, some acted on it, and that, my friends, is a perfect example of attempting to time the market.
-And while I realize it is hard to stay invested when things look grim, in my experience, time in the market beats timing the market every time.
+If you considered pulling your money out of the market when COVID-19 hit, you were not alone.
+Many people felt that way, some acted on it, and that, my friends, is a perfect example of attempting to time the market.
+You may have thought similarly when U.S. tariff news tanked the market again this year.
+It’s hard to stay invested when things look grim, but in my experience, time in the market beats timing the market every time.

 • You are investing in great companies with tremendous earnings potential.